morganfeeney/interior/README.md

 $lg: 1000px;
 $xl: 1200px;
 ```
-Well, they are but would you want to?
-A break-point should be exactly that, I didn't intend them for anything other than to use in my demos so feel free you change them to suit your project, and to change the names of each breakpoint to anything you like.
+A break-point should be exactly that (when your layout breaks), I didn't intend them for anything other than to use in my demos so feel free you change them to suit your project, and to change the names of each breakpoint to anything you like.

 ## Browser support